shyam16843/elevate-AI-ml-internship/task7-svm/Visualization.md

 - All visualizations generated using `matplotlib`, `seaborn`, and `scikit-learn`
 - Medical color scheme (red for malignant, blue for benign) for clinical clarity
-- PCA used for dimensionality reduction in decision boundary plots
+- PCA used for dimensionality reduction in decision boundary plots (explained variance: ~63%)
 - Feature scaling applied consistently using StandardScaler
 - Stratified sampling ensures representative train-test splits
+- 5-fold cross-validation used for reliable performance estimates

 ---